 Qualitative data – drawn from text, audio, video, and/or images – provide compelling direct evidence to support different kinds of inferences and interpretations.
 However, making publications based on qualitative sources more transparent presents a variety of challenges to both authors and readers, given the context-dependent nature of such sources, and the copyright and human participant challenges that sharing them can pose.
 The fact that such data (and their analysis) are typically interwoven throughout the text of publications likewise complicates deploying them in appropriate places and ways.

 To meet these challenges, QDR has partnered with the non-profit technology firm Hypothesis to develop ATI, a new approach to achieving transparency in qualitative and multi-method research in the health and social sciences.
-ATI draws on an earlier approach, Active Citation, developed by Moravcsik (2010, 2012a, 2012b, 2014a, 2014b, 2014c, 2016).
+ATI draws on an earlier approach, Active Citation, developed by Moravcsik (2010, 2014, 2016).
 ATI is based on the concept of "open annotation," which allows for the generation, sharing, and discovery of digital annotations across the web.
 Scholars who use ATI to make a digital publication more transparent produce an "ATI Data Supplement,” which is linked directly to their article or book on a journal’s or publisher’s web site.
 ATI Data Supplements comprise an “ATI Data Overview,” a set of digital annotations, and underlying data sources (when these can be shared ethically and legally).
 The data sources are securely housed and preserved in QDR, a trusted digital repository.

 ATI Pilot Working Group

-QDR is assembling an ATI Pilot Working Group to help us to continue developing this new approach to transparency.
-Working group members – pioneers for this new approach – include authors from various health and social science disciplines who employ multiple analytic approaches, use diverse types of qualitative data, and study different world regions and temporal periods.
-This diversity allows us to identify different ways in which annotation contributes to academic research and publishing.
+QDR assembled an ATI Pilot Working Group to help us to continue developing this new approach to transparency.
+Working group members – pioneers for this new approach – included authors from various health and social science disciplines who employ multiple analytic approaches, use diverse types of qualitative data, and study different world regions and temporal periods.
+This diversity allowed us to identify different ways in which annotation contributes to academic research and publishing.
 The working group also includes reviewers charged with evaluating authors’ use of ATI according to a pre-determined set of criteria; in most cases the reviewers are nominated by participating authors, but are at a different institution from the author whose work they are reviewing.

 Materials, Workshop #1

-Participants, Workshop #1
+Projects, Workshop #1